 - Waking unrefreshed consistently

-A score this high warrants evaluation.
-This could indicate insomnia disorder, another sleep disorder, or an underlying condition affecting sleep.
+A score this high is worth a proper evaluation.
+It could point to insomnia disorder, another sleep disorder, or a condition disrupting sleep from underneath.

 The eight questions explained